NHSDigital/fgm-fhir-api/README.md

-This repository is used in the https://simplifier.net/guide/female-genital-mutilation-implementation-guide-1.0?version=current
+This repository is used in the [NHS Digital Female Genital Implementation Guide ](https://simplifier.net/FGM/~guides)